BigMax24/BigscreenCreatorClub/README.md

 ![image](https://github.com/BigMax24/BigscreenCreatorClub/assets/167658931/d988396a-b772-4259-9735-eb2bbb8502a6)

-5. The environment needs a some lighting for the _lights up_ lightmap.
+5. The environment needs some lighting for the _lights up_ lightmap.
 To do this, we add a _Directional Light_ to the scene under _Lighting_ then adjust the position and color.
 You can use any of the Unity lighting effects in your environment for lightbaking the _lights up_ lightmap.
 All Unity lighting objects need to have their _Mode_ set to _Baked_.
 Depending on your scene, you may need to adjust any light object's _Intensity_ to get the desired lightbake output if you find the default value is too dim.
 Keep in mind if you use a third party lightbake solution, it may have its own objects for emitting light onto a scene.

 ![image](https://github.com/BigMax24/BigscreenCreatorClub/assets/167658931/f0c310c0-81f2-4ac2-be0c-3aedbdf7d3bc)